-Report Period: Name and Address of Grantee: July 1, 2013 to June 30, 2014 State of Hawaii Department of Human Services - Benefits, Employment and Support Services Division, Homeless Programs Office Grant: 820 Mililani Street, Suite 606 Honolulu, Hawaii 96813 Emergency Solutions Grant and Housing Opportunities for Persons with AIDS

-The grantee's authorized representative certifies that:

-To the best of his/her knowledge and belief the data in this report was true and correct as of the date of the report.

-The records described in 24 CFR 576.65 and 24 CFR 574.530 are being maintained and will be made available upon request.
+Report Period: July 1, 2013 to June 30, 2014 Grant: HOME Investment Partnership Program Name and Address of Grantee: State of Hawaii Hawaii Housing Finance and Development Corporation 677 Queen Street, Suite 300 Honolulu, Hawaii 96813 The grantee's authorized representative certifies that: To the best of his/her knowledge and belief the data in this report was true and correct as of the date of the report.
+The records described in 24 CFR 92.508 are being maintained and will be made available upon request.
 Activities have been carried out in compliance with the certifications submitted with the application, and future activities will be carried out in compliance with the certifications.

-Name and Title of Authorized Representative (Type/Print) Telephone Patricia McManaman Director Department of Human Services (808) 586-4997 Signature of Authorized Representative SEP 2 6 2014 Date n en de la contrada de la contra En la contra de la c
+Name and Title of Authorized Representati (Type/Print) Craig K. Hirai, Executive Director tive Telephone (808) 587-0641 September 12, 2014

+Signature of Authorized Representative

+Date

+CONSOLIDATED ANNUAL PERFORMANCE AND EVALUATION REPORT (CAPER)

+Report Period: July 1, 2013 to June 30, 2014 Name and Address of Grantee: State of Hawaii Department of Human Services - Benefits, Employment and Support Services Division, Homeless Programs Office 820 Mililani Street, Suite 606 Grant: Honolulu, Hawaii 96813 Emergency Solutions Grant and Housing Opportunities for Persons with AIDS The grantee's authorized representative certifie es that: To the best of his/her knowledge and belief the data in this report was true and correct as of the date of the report.
+The records described in 24 CFR 576.65 and 24 made available upon request.
+CFR 574.530 are being maintained and will be Activities have been carried out in compliance with the certifications submitted with the application, and future activities will be carried out in compliance with the certifications.
+Name and Title of Authorized Representat (Type/Print) ive Telephone Patricia McManaman Director Department of Human Services (808) 586-4997

+Signature of Authorized Representative Date